kalebruscitti/kalebruscitti.github.io/_posts/2024-11-24-math-studying.md

 The easiest and most important step to studying mathematics is to understand definitions.
 Many problems on quizzes and exams simply boil down to writing the definition of everything in the problem, and then performing some very simple algebraic manipulation.
-Although memorization is anathema to mathematics students, memorizing definitions is a highly efficient way to begin studying for a math course.
+Although memorization is anathema to math students, memorizing definitions is a highly efficient way to begin studying for a math course.

 Begin by skimming through your course or lecture notes, and making a list of all